apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

 a function call,
-an expression accessing the ADM contents of a dataset, a newly constructed list of ADM instances, or a newly constructed ADM record.
+an expression accessing the ADM contents of a dataset, a newly constructed list of ADM instances, or a newly constructed ADM object.

 #### Literals